Perishables and Temperature Control

 - Custom systems can be designed for a large variety of industrial cooling applications, and shipped within 2 weeks.

-- Blanket cover and insulation are the same as the robust system used in the Powerblanket heating products
+- Blanket cover and insulation are the same as the robust system used in Powerblanket heating products

 - Control the temperature of your equipment or bulk materials

 - When materials are delivered too hot, waiting for the material to cool can mean lost hours/days